How To Save Files to WebP in GIMP?

 • Step 2: Once the image is open in GIMP, click on the File menuExport As.

 • Step 3: An Export Image window will open where you can select save location and file type.
+Here we need to set a save location, file type, and file name.

-• First, choose where you want to export your file (in my case it is set to Desktop).
+• First, choose where you want to export your file (in my case, it is set to Desktop).

-• In that window click on “Select File Type” and choose “WebP image“.
+• In that window, click on “Select File Type” and choose “WebP image“.

 • Step 4: An Export Image as WebP window will open, here you can set image quality (default is 90, but I recommend something between 70-90 for the smaller file size).